shotgunsoftware/developer.shotgunsoftware.com/docs/zh_CN/trusted-solutions/tier1/setup/shotgun_poc_site.md

 lang: en
 ---

-# Shotgun Migration Test Site
+# ShotGrid Migration Test Site

 Activating the isolation feature set is an intrusive procedure that can have an impact on the usability of your site.
 To prevent a production stopping event, we require clients to follow an approach where the configuration is first validated on a test site, before being applied to the production site.

-The Shotgun team will create a temporary site to be used as a Proof of Concept for your Shotgun Isolation deployment.
-Upon the successful completion of the setup process, your existing Shotgun site can be migrated to your Shotgun Isolation environment.
+The ShotGrid team will create a temporary site to be used as a Proof of Concept for your ShotGrid Isolation deployment.
+Upon the successful completion of the setup process, your existing ShotGrid site can be migrated to your ShotGrid Isolation environment.

 If your Migration Test Site has not been created yet, please reach out to our Support team through your Zendesk ticket or your dedicated on-boarding Slack Channel.